temporalio/docker-builds/docker-readme/server.md

 `SQL_VIS_MAX_CONNS` (defaults to `10`)

+This variables specifies the maximum allowed active connections to your visibility database.

 `SQL_VIS_MAX_IDLE_CONNS` (defaults to `10`)

+This variables specifies the maximum allowed idle connections to your visibility database.

 `SQL_VIS_MAX_CONN_TIME` (defaults to `1h`)

+This variable specifies how long connections to your visibility database are allowed to remain open.

 `SQL_MAX_CONNS` (defaults to `20`)

+This variables specifies the maximum allowed active database connections.

 `SQL_MAX_IDLE_CONNS` (defaults to `20`)

+This variables specifies the maximum allowed idle database connections.

 `SQL_MAX_CONN_TIME` (defaults to `1h`)

+This variable specifies how long connections to your database are allowed to remain open.

 `SQL_TLS_ENABLED` (defaults to `false`)

+This variale specifies whether you use TLS to connect to your SQL database.

 `SQL_CA` (defaults to unset)

+This variable specifies the path to your SQL security certificate authority, if needed.

 `SQL_CERT` (defaults to unset)

+This variable specifies the path to your SQL security certificate, if needed.

 `SQL_CERT_KEY` (defaults to unset)

+This variable specifies the path to your SQL security certificate key, if needed.

 `SQL_HOST_VERIFICATION` (defaults to `false`)

+This variable specifies whether your SQL database connection should perform hostname verification.

 `SQL_HOST_NAME` (defaults to unset)

+This variable specifies which hostname your database connection should validate against when using TLS.

 `POSTGRES_SEEDS` (defaults to unset)